 YWP's challenges are created by staff and members of the YWP community to inspire you to write – and get published!
 Two new challenges are scheduled each week with a Friday deadline for publication with our Vermont media partners, including 10 newspapers & VtDigger.org, as well as in our monthly digital magazine, The Voice, and our annual anthology.
 Listen, also, to VPR for YWP announcements.
 ANYONE from ANYWHERE can respond to these challenges.
 Have fun!
 (See the PDF version of the weekly challenges at end of list; click on photos above to download.)

 NEW TO YWP?
-To respond to these challenges, click on the title of the challenge.
+To respond to challenges, click on the title of the challenge.
 The challenge will pop up.
 Click "Respond."
 This will open a new blog form in your account that links directly to the challenge.
 Fill in Title; select a Category; Write in the Body section.
 And SAVE.
 Besides the challenges, you can write about anything anytime on your blog.
 Submit photos and art under the Visual category.

 Icebreakers.
 New classes, new classmates – it can be hard to introduce yourself to someone for the first time.
 Describe some ways to "break the ice" with people that can begin a beautiful friendship.